Sbalbp/Pidgin_Translator_Plugin/README.md

 It will also generate the documentation in the doc folder.

 Lastly, in order to use the plugin, you must first activate it in Pidgin.
-To do that just go to the Tools -> Plugins menu and select the 'Message Translator' plugin (unselect to deactivate the plugin).
+From the Pidgin plugin installation [page](https://developer.pidgin.im/wiki/ThirdPartyPlugins "page"): *You can manage available plugins by accessing the "Tools" menu from the Buddy List window and selecting "Plugins."*.
+This plugin will be listed as 'Message Translator'.
 If there was an error during plugin load, an error would be thrown.

 ###Plugin commands